Hi, I’m Nadia, welcome to my Best Humidifier Reviews blog.

 You want a whole house humidifier because you got fed up with moving the humidifier from room to room?
 Or maybe you are tired of replacing humidifiers every year?
 It is easier to maintain one humidifier for the house than one for each room.

 There are three types of whole house humidifiers.
-Personally I choose the flow-through system, but each person to his own.
+Personally I think the flow-through system is the best whole house humidifier type, but each person to his own.
 Each type is named according to how the whole house humidifier works, but I am not going to elaborate on that, because it only helps in confusing the buyer.

 Drum system – The cheapest whole house humidifier.
 This type has a tank or drum to hold water, just like the small portable humidifiers, but it humidifies the whole house.
 Because it has a tank, you have to refill it and clean it out regularly to prevent mold growth.
 In short, spend less and do more work.